G Data Review: Quick Expert Summary

 Ease of use

-Downloading, installing, and using G DATA Antivirus and Internet Security was easy.
-The program includes plenty of features, but they are well nested within advanced menus.
-Upgrading from Antivirus to Internet Security did require reinstalling the program but as the two programs share a common user interface, getting to grips with the additional features was not much of a challenge.
+Downloading, setting up, and using G DATA Antivirus and Internet Security is straightforward.
+The program offers numerous features, which are well organized within advanced menus.
+Upgrading from Antivirus to Internet Security did involve reinstalling the program, but since both programs share a common user interface, getting used to the additional features wasn’t very difficult.

-Pricing for both Antivirus and Internet Security is tiered according to protection period and number of devices.
-The maximum number of devices a license for each program can protect is five.
-At this level, which is enough to protect many families, I think it represents strong value for money.
-The single device plan is also very affordable.
+Both Antivirus and Internet Security pricing is determined according to the protection length and number of devices.
+Each program can protect up to five devices under one license, which, for many families, represents great value for money.
+The single device plan is also quite affordable.